 Shipping and Handling

 As we’ve touched upon, shipping also impacts the packaging cost.
-The higher the weight and larger the size of your packaging, the more expensive it is to ship.
+The higher the weight and the larger the size of your packaging, the more expensive it is to ship.
 Shipping carriers often use dimensional weight or volumetric weight when calculating shipping costs.
 So, a larger volume costs you more.

 The shipping method also comes into play.
 Standard ground shipping is typically the cheapest option, while expedited and international shipping can significantly increase costs.